Online Bandit Learning with Offline Preference Data for Improved RLHF: Introducing the Preference-Warmed Posterior Sampling Algorithm

 \section{Introducing the {Preference-Warmed Posterior Sampling} Algorithm}

-The online learning problem for Bayesian regret-minimization (in equation \eqref{eq:bayesianregret}) that we have introduced in the previous section has two novel elements: an offline dataset to begin with, and such a dataset having only (noisy) preference feedback generated by a human rater with limited capacity, instead of reward feedback.
-While the former has been addressed before (see \cite{hao2023leveraging}), the latter element is new.
-We adopt the posterior sampling (PS) approach to designing online bandit learning algorithms since they have a natural structure, and also because they usually offer superior empirical performance as compared to optimism-based algorithms \cite{russo2018tutorial}.
+The online learning problem for Bayesian regret-minimization (in Equation \eqref{eq:bayesianregret}) that we have introduced in the previous section has two novel elements: an offline dataset to begin with, and such a dataset having only (noisy) preference feedback generated by a human rater with limited capacity, instead of reward feedback.
+We adopt the posterior sampling (PS) approach to designing online bandit learning algorithms since they have a natural structure, and also because they usually offer superior performance as compared to optimism-based algorithms \citep{russo2018tutorial}.
+Thus, we introduce $\mathsf{warmPref-PS}$ (as Algorithm \ref{alg:Prefwarm-PS}), a (Bayesian) posterior sampling algorithm warm-started with offline preference data.
+As we will see below, most of the steps are common with any meta-PS algorithm.

-Thus, we introduce \texttt{warmPref-PS}, a (Bayesian) posterior sampling algorithm warm-started with offline preference data.
-As we see below, most of the steps are common with any meta-PS algorithm: Before starting the online phase, it constructs a prior distribution over $\theta$, the reward model informed by the offline noisy preference data.
-It samples from the posterior distribution over $\theta$, pretends that the sampled parameter is the true one, and takes a decision.
-And then, it updates the posterior distribution by using the action taken and the reward received.
-It is summarized as Algorithm \ref{alg:Prefwarm-PS}.